 Thesprotia - Epirus (Greece)

-Thesprotia, the most north-western prefecture of Epirus, it covers an area of 1515 sq.km., the population of the prefecture is approximately 46,000 inhabitants.
+Thesprotia, the most north-western prefecture of Epirus, covers an area of 1515 sq.km.
+(585 sq. mi.).
+The population of the prefecture is approximately 46,000 inhabitants.

-Thesprotia borders in the north with Albania, in the east with the prefecture of Ioannina, in the south with the prefecture of Preveza; in the west, there is the Ionian Sea.
+Thesprotia borders Albania in the north, the prefecture of Ioannina in the east, and the prefecture of Preveza in the south.
+In the west lies the Ionian Sea.

 The coastline of Thesprotia is very irregular with many bays and inlets.
-Thesprotia is mountainous or hilly (approximately 94%), only 6% of the surface is flat.
-There are three different mountain ranges, which are the mountains of Parga (927 meters), the mountain of Filiata, Margaritiou and Megali Rachi (1065 meters) and the mountains of Paramithia (highest peak Korila is 1658 meters).
+Thesprotia is mountainous or hilly (approximately 94%).
+Only 6% of the surface is flat.
+There are three different mountain ranges, which are the mountains of Parga (927 meters/3,041 feet), the mountains Filiata, Margaritiou and Megali Rachi (1065 meters/3,494 feet) and the mountains of Paramithia (the highest peak is Korila at 1658 meters/5,440 feet).

-To the east are the high mountains of Souli (1615 meters) and Tsamanta (1806 meters).
-Between the mountains are lots of beautiful plains and gorgeous valleys.
-The largest plains are those of Igoumenitsa and Margaritiou, the largest valley is the valley of Kalamas.
+To the east are the high mountains of Souli (1615 meters/5,300 feet) and Tsamanta (1806 meters/5,925 feet).
+Between the mountains are many beautiful plains and gorgeous valleys.
+The largest plains are those of Igoumenitsa and Margaritiou.
+The largest valley is the valley of Kalamas.

-Another characteristic of Thesprotia, are the numerous rivers that are here, the best known are the rivers Acherontas and Kalamas.
+Also characteristic of Thesprotia are the numerous rivers, of which the best known are the rivers Acherontas and Kalamas.

-The climate of Thesprotia is variable, on one hand the Mediterranean climate near the Mediterranean coast, but in the mountains, however, it is a continental climate, where it can be very cold in the winter and where a lot of snow can fall.
+The climate of Thesprotia is variable.
+The Mediterranean climate prevails near the Mediterranean coast, but in the mountains, however, the continental climate dominates and thus it can be very cold in the winter and a great deal of snow can fall.

-Capital of Thesprotia is the city of Igoumenitsa which has about 10,000 inhabitants.
-Igoumenitsa is the big port of the region Epirus, Igoumenitsa is connected by ferry to Italy, Patras, Corfu and other Greek islands.
+The capital of Thesprotia is the city of Igoumenitsa which has about 10,000 inhabitants.
+Igoumenitsa is the big port of the region Epirus.
+Igoumenitsa is connected by ferry to Italy, Patras, Corfu and other Greek islands.

 The road network of Thesprotia has improved greatly in recent decades as the new motorway "Egnatia Odos" Igoumenitsa connects Igoumenitsa with Thessaloniki and the rest of Greece.